diezfx/transformation-framework/README.md

 ### Transform
 The general idea of the transformation is to visit every component once.
 At the moment all components are visited in the order they will be deployed.
-To visit a component, first the chosen deployment technology is looked up in the model.
-Then a new technology dependent "Visitor" is created and the function `visit(component)` is called.
-This is done to reset the context, because something else that has to be deployed in between could be skipped.
-E.g. ansible -> terraform -> ansible
-A Future optimization could be to keep the context for components that are guaranteed deployed without other technologies in between.
+This means it's converted to a reversed directed acyclic graph and then iterated.
+To visit a component, first the chosen deployment technology is looked up.
+If this component is the topmost component of this particular technology, then visit all source component of this tech and this component at last.

 The Visitor implementation depends on the tech.